When to Upgrade Your Point-of-Sale System

 - Wi-Fi and Bluetooth.
 Whether you're moving around your store or taking your business mobile, your POS system should be able to securely and efficiently accept credit card payments when paired with a smartphone or tablet.

-- Small businesses are a tempting target for scammers because they often lack the high-tech (and high cost) security features that larger businesses can employ.
+- Security.
+Small businesses are a tempting target for scammers because they often lack the high-tech (and high cost) security features that larger businesses can employ.
 Your POS system should allow you to run your business confidently knowing that all transactions and customer data are protected and secured.

 - Text or email receipts.
 Customers want to do business their way, right down to how they get a receipt.
 Your POS system should be able to add text or email receipts in addition to just printing.